Divorce Statistics and the Texas Divorce Process

 • Keeping your divorce moving forward smoothly

-• Skillfully negotiating with your spouse’s divorce attorney for fair terms that you can both live with
+• Skillfully negotiating with your spouse’s divorce attorney for fair terms that you and your spouse can both live with

 An Experienced Killeen Divorce Attorney Is on Your Side